slu-soc5650/course-website/content/getting-started/index.md

 3. You should complete the assigned readings for Week-01, which are listed in the [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/reading-list.pdf) and are available through [electronic reserves site](http://eres.slu.edu/eres/coursepage.aspx?cid=4444).

 [^1]: All of `R`'s version names are taken from the [Peanuts comic strip](http://livefreeordichotomize.com/2017/09/28/r-release-names/).

+[^2]: Using [Time Machine](https://support.apple.com/en-us/HT201250) is a good practice anyway!
+Check out the chapter on [Protecting Your Work](https://chris-prener.github.io/SSDSBook/protecting-your-work.html) in [Sociospatial Data Science](https://chris-prener.github.io/SSDSBook/) for more details.